JCopelandLab/noteApp-1/frontend_noteApp/README.md

     - There is no strict default-src directives; https://csp.withgoogle.com/docs/strict-csp.html

 <!--
-quandary: the siimplicity of data manipulation based on button click and not user inputs.
-It is overkill to sanitize the information on the
+quandary: the siimplicity of data manipulation based on resources' button clicks.
- -->
+No string user input = limit data sanitation on specific functions -->